-John Pemberton Turner was born in Birmingham in 1824, the only child of James Turner and his wife Anna Maria, nee Pemberton.
-He married Helen Ann Hasluck in 1847 and they had eight children: two of these children died in Colorado and one died in California.
+John Pemberton Turner was born in Birmingham in 1824, one of the seven children (and the only son) of James Turner and his wife Anna Maria, nee Pemberton.
+He married Helen Ann Hasluck (daughter of the Birmingham button maker Thomas Hinton Hasluck) in 1847 and they had eight children: two of these children died in Colorado and one died in California.
 John Pemberton Turner died on 16th October 1886 in Edgbaston at the age of 63.

 The image above is reproduced with permission of Michael Behm of the Commercial Overprint Society of Great Britain (COSGB).
 Mark Matlach contributed an article to their blog about the company, presumably after becoming aware of this overprinted stamp.
 Note that it gives the company’s name as Hammond, Turners and Bate.
 I believe that it was issued around 1881: any keen philatelists who can pin down the date more accurately are very welcome to get in touch to correct me!